marschall/marschall.github.com/_posts/2017-12-27-securerandom-threadsafe.md

 Before Java 9 the thread safety contract of `SecureRandom` and  `SecureRandomSPI` was not specified (see [JDK-7004967](https://bugs.openjdk.java.net/browse/JDK-7004967)).
 As of Java 8 the situation was that `SecureRandom` was thread safe by virtue of being `synchronized` internally.
 This of course limits parallelism.

 With Java 9 the situation has now changed (see [JDK-8169871](https://bugs.openjdk.java.net/browse/JDK-8169871) and [JDK-8165115](https://bugs.openjdk.java.net/browse/JDK-8165115)).
 A [SecureRandomSpi](https://docs.oracle.com/javase/9/docs/api/java/security/SecureRandomSpi.html) can now optionally document that it is thread safe.
-If it is marked as thread safe then [SecureRandom](https://docs.oracle.com/javase/9/docs/api/java/security/SecureRandom.html) will not synchronize access to the it.
+If it is marked as thread safe then [SecureRandom](https://docs.oracle.com/javase/9/docs/api/java/security/SecureRandom.html) will not synchronize access to it.
 If the `SecureRandomSPI` is no marked as thread safe then the behavior is the same as in Java 8 and `SecureRandom` will synchronize all access to it.

 All thread safe `SecureRandomSPI`s can be found with